Dal-mash/Dal-mash/README.md

 - 👋 Hi, I’m @Dal-mash

-I am currently a university freshman.
 I'm an IT student and I started coding not too long ago.
 Programming is currently the only thing im kind of interested in so i hope to get better at it soon.

 <!---